 Vembanad lake-the largest Wetland in India

 Vembanad Lake or wetland is situated in the state of Kerala and is considered the largest lake in the country.
-Spread over an area of more than 2000 square kilometres it covers the districts of Ernakulum, Kottayam, Thrissur and Alappuzha.
-The wetland consists of backwaters, lagoons, mangroves, marshes, canals and reclaimed lands.
-The lake is a part of the Kerala backwaters’ tourism and houses many aquatic habitats, with beautiful houseboats floating on it and large number of resorts along the shoreline.
+Spread over an area of more than 2000 square kilometers it covers the districts of Ernakulam, Kottayam, Thrissur, and Alappuzha.
+The wetland consists of backwaters, lagoons, mangroves, marshes, canals, and reclaimed lands.
+The lake is a part of the Kerala backwaters’ tourism and houses many aquatic habitats, with beautiful houseboats floating on it and a large number of resorts along the shoreline.

-The lake is separated from the Arabian Sea by an island known as Thanneeermukkom barrier to prevent interruption of salt water within the low lands.
-Because of this the lake has been divided into two parts.
+The lake is separated from the Arabian Sea by an island known as the Thanneeermukkom barrier to prevent the interruption of salt water within the lowlands.
+Because of this, the lake has been divided into two parts.
 One part is the brackish perennial water and the other is the fresh water from the rivers draining into the Vembanad Lake.
-There is no natural release of pollutants due to this type of man mad structure hindering in the growth of prawns and fish.
+There is no natural release of pollutants due to this type of man-made structure hindering in the growth of prawns and fish.
 Several water weeds are developing into it and hindering ecological balance.

 Kumarakom village is known to be the most popular tourist attraction situated at the bank of the lake.
-The islands of Perumbbalam, Pathiramanal and Pallippuram are surrounded by the lake.
-The water of the lake is supplied from over ten rivers.
-The people living nearby find the lake a major source of their livelihood that includes agriculture, tourism, coir retting, inland navigation, lime shell collection and obviously fishing
+The islands of Perumbbalam, Pathiramanal, and Pallippuram are surrounded by the lake.
+The water of the lake is supplied by over ten rivers.
+The people living nearby find the lake a major source of their livelihood that includes agriculture, tourism, coir retting, inland navigation, lime shell collection, and obviously fishing

 How to reach Vembanad lake

 There are various means of transport through which you can reach the lake.
-The first of all is the air transport system, means flight.
+The first of all is the air transport system, which means flight.
 Cochin international airport is the nearest aero dram located at a distance of 16 km away from the lake.
 The second mode is the railway route.
 Ernakulum railway station is the nearest railway station situated in Kochi.
-Auto rickshaw, bus and cabs are available by which you can reach the lake from Kochi.
+Auto rickshaws, buses, and cabs are available by which you can reach the lake from Kochi.

 Festivals enjoyed there

-The tranquil and serene beauty of the lake is transferred into a crowdie place during the festivals of snake boat race and Onam.
-The huge number of people is gathered around the lake to cheer for their favourite rider.
-It is something more than the sports and the grand carnival invites lots of people from local as well as national places to take pleasure of the energetic activity.
+The tranquil and serene beauty of the lake is transferred into a crowdie place during the festivals of the snake boat race and Onam.
+A huge number of people gathered around the lake to cheer for their favorite rider.
+It is something more than sports and the grand carnival invites lots of people from local as well as national places to take pleasure of the energetic activity.